 Impact of mass media on individuals and on society; methods for documentation of media effects; research about effects on various demographic groups such as children, elderly, and minorities; effects of advertising; effects of interactive and time shift technologies.
 Senior standing required.

-Study freedom of speech and the press; how these freedoms apply to the press, public relaitons, advertising, and personal speech.
-COnsideration of First Amendment theories and jurisprudence,; and related ethical issues.
+Study freedom of speech and the press; how these freedoms apply to the press, public relations, advertising, and personal speech.
+Consider First Amendment theories and jurisprudence and related ethical issues.
 Senior standing required.